-General Education: SCC: Area C; IGETC: Area 5A; CSU: C: Area B1
+General Education: SCC: Area A; IGETC: Area 5A; CSU: C: Area B1 Transferable to UC/CSU

 An introductory study of the universe, including the properties and evolution of galaxies, stars, pulsars, black holes, quasars, the sun, planets and life in the universe.
 Field trip may be required.